 How do we even begin to measure the value of oxygen & clean air, clean water, healthy climate, diversity of wildlife, protection from floods, landslides, and avalanches?

-Go to a rainforest, and we doubt there is any yardstick to measure the richness you experience being surrounded by trees, plants & waterfalls, the chill and the refreshing clean air you breathe, the awe of seeing the wildlife & its biodiversity, giving us the realization of being part of something bigger & magnificent!
+Go to a rainforest, and we doubt there is any yardstick to fathom the richness you experience being surrounded by trees, plants & waterfalls, the chill and the refreshing clean air you breathe, the awe of seeing the wildlife & its biodiversity, giving us the realization of being part of something bigger & magnificent!

 What is Deforestation?